catyugu/cpp_FEM_multiphysics/docs/physics.md

   * `getNumComponents() const`: Virtual function to specify if the field is scalar (1 component) or vector (N components).
 Defaults to 1.
   * `setElementOrder(int order)`: Sets the mathematical order of the approximation (e.g., 1 for linear, 2 for quadratic).
   * `setup(...)`: Initializes the field's matrices and vectors based on the DOF map.
-  * `assemble(const PhysicsField *coupled_field = nullptr)`: Assembles the global stiffness (`K`) and mass (`M`) matrices.
+  * `assemble()`: Assembles the global stiffness (`K`) and mass (`M`) matrices.
 This is the core numerical method.
-It iterates through elements and uses the `ReferenceElementCache` and `FEValues` calculator to efficiently compute local matrices.
-Material properties are now retrieved per element rather than using a single global material.
+The process is:
+    1. Iterate through each element in the mesh.
+    2. For each element, iterate through its quadrature points.
+    3. At each quadrature point:
+        a.
+Interpolate the required field variables (e.g., Temperature) to that specific point using `Utils::InterpolationUtilities`.
+        b.
+Retrieve the material for the element and evaluate its properties (e.g., conductivity) at that point using the interpolated variables via `material.getPropertyAtQuadraturePoint()`.
+        c.
+Calculate the contribution to the element's local stiffness/mass matrix using the local material properties and shape function data from `FEValues`.
+    4. Add the completed local matrix to the global system matrix.
+    This per-quadrature-point approach ensures high accuracy for non-linear and coupled problems.
   * `addBC(...)`, `applyBCs()`: Manages boundary conditions. `applyBCs()` intelligently consolidates all Dirichlet BCs to prevent redundant constraints on shared nodes.
   * `addSource(...)`, `applySources()`: Manages domain source terms.
   * Accessors for matrices (`K_`, `M_`), vectors (`F_`, `U_`, `U_prev_`, `F_coupling_`), mesh, and DOF manager.